GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

 ## Shortcuts

 The **Shortcuts** tab lists default shortcuts you can use while focused in DevTools to speed up your workflow.
-You can customize shortcuts to your preferences.

 For a full list of default shortcuts, see [Keyboard shortcuts](/docs/devtools/shortcuts/).